Ualabi/self_balancing_binary_search_tree/README.rst

 Its times are:

 =============== ================== =====================
-Time complexity Function           Function in the class
+Time complexity Action             Function in the class
 =============== ================== =====================
 *O(1)*          Size of the tree   SBBT.getSize()
 *O(logN)*       Search value       SBBT.search(x)